PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 ```

-*2.* And if we look at their account details (*Player > AccountDetailsRequest*) we can see our signup bonus has been awarded:
+*2.* And if we look at their account details (submit *Player > AccountDetailsRequest*) we can see our signup bonus has been awarded:

 ```
 { "@class": ".AccountDetailsResponse",